 |Electronic circuit breakers||Ideal||Ideal||Overload, short circuit and long cable paths (thanks to active current limitation)|

 Here is a brief explanation of the difference between miniature circuit breakers and device circuit breakers:

 Miniature circuit breakers protect power distribution cables in buildings or systems.
 To protect the power supply line against overload, they safely shut down only in the event of a short circuit in the end device.

 In contrast, device circuit breakers are the effective protection stage for end devices and protect against short circuit and overload.
-They can be optimally adapted to consumers.
+They can be optimally adapted to loads.
 For this reason, their nominal currents start at less than 1 A and they are subdivided into small current increments.
-If you protect individual consumers or small function groups individually, unaffected system parts can continue operating in the event of an error, insofar as the overall process allows this.
+If you protect individual loads or small function groups individually, unaffected system parts can continue operating in the event of an error, insofar as the overall process allows this.